GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ### Looking ahead

 To maximize efficiency while building large configurations, follow best practices such as using variables and templates.
-In the next step, you will learn to create templates and explore why templates enable flexible, dynamic configurations.

-## Creating a Template
+In the next step, you will learn about templates and how they enable flexible, dynamic configurations.

-### The power of templates
+## Exploring the power of templates

-Previously, you wrote a basic configuration file, which is sufficient for simple workloads.
-However, while developing an application, you will most likely require complex architectures.
+While developing an application, you will most likely require complex architectures.
 Therefore, we recommend that you break your configuration into templates.

 A **template** is a separate file that defines a set of resources.
 You can reuse templates across different deployments, which creates consistency across complex deployments.